xem/js13k-level-editor/README.md

 It can be used to produce built-in levels for your js13k game.

-It's so small, you can also include it in your entry and use it as a custom level editor for your game.
+It's super small (1.02kb gzipped), so you can also include it in your entry and use it as a custom level editor for your game.

 Feel free to fork it and adapt it to your needs.